-Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If response/attendance comments received not accepted applicable) and reasons 1 Public Meeting Non- 260 Westminster Wide range of All comments or views targeted/broad Halloween Harvest comments covering received were community Festival; 86 Thornton housing and accepted.
-Harvest Festival; 55 community All residents, Adams County Cares development particularly those needs. with housing and human services needs
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)
+response/attendance comments received not accepted applicable)

+and reasons

+1 Public Meeting Non- 260 Westminster Wide range of All comments or views

+targeted/broad Halloween Harvest comments covering received were

+community Festival; 86 Thornton housing and accepted.

+Harvest Festival; 55 community

+All residents, Adams County Cares development

+particularly those needs.

+with housing and

+human services

+needs

 2 Citizen Survey for Non- 1,708 Adams County Feedback related to All comments or views

 Consolidated Plan targeted/broad residents; 525 housing and received were

 and Community community Thornton; 535 community accepted.

 Services unincorporated development needs

 All residents, Adams; 297 as well as human

 particularly those Westminster; 252 services needs and

 with housing and Brighton; 99 challenges.

 human services Northglenn

 needs

+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

+response/attendance comments received not accepted applicable)

+and reasons

 3 Citizen Survey for Residents of Public 13 residents of Feedback related to All comments or views

 Consolidated Plan and Assisted Maiker Housing housing needs and received were

 and Community Housing Partner and Growing challenges, accepted.

 Services Home rental community access

 properties shared to opportunity,

 their experience with accessibility, and

 housing in Adams discrimination.

 County; residents

 represented Spanish

 speakers, residents

 with a disability, and

 other minority

 groups

 Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

 response/attendance comments received not accepted applicable)

-and reasons
+4 Dublic Hearing Non The 2020 2024 Draft Commonts resolved and reasons

 4 Public Hearing Non- The 2020-2024 Draft Comments received All comment or views

 targeted/broad Consolidated Plan during the 30-day received were

 community was presented to the review are accepted.

 City Council as an contained in the

 All residents, and advertised pre- Citizen

 individuals meeting on Monday, Participation

 engaged in October 12, 2020. attachment to this

 community This meeting document.

 development and overviewed the

 human services proposed priorities

 and investments

 contained in the plan

 and advertised the

 30-day review period.

 A copy of the

 presentation is

 included in the

 Citizen Participation

 attachment to this

 document.